MaltegoTech/maltego-trx/README.md

 @registry.register_transform(
         display_name='Greet Person',
         input_entity='maltego.Phrase',
         description='Returns a phrase greeting a person on the graph.', output_entities=['maltego.Phrase'],
         disclaimer='This disclaimer is optional and has to be accepted before this transform is run' ) class GreetPerson(DiscoverableTransform):

     @classmethod
-    def create_entities(cls, request, response):
+    def create_entities(cls, request: MaltegoMsg, response: MaltegoTransform):
         ...
 ```

-**Pro Tip:** If the `display_name` is either `None` or `""`, the registry will try to create a display name from the class
+**Pro Tip:** If the `display_name` is either `None` or `""`, the registry will try to create a display name from the
-name:
+class name:

 - `DNSToIP` 'DNS To IP'
 - `GreetPerson` 'Greet Person'